 (3) Any advice given to the Minister by the Council may be given either at the request of the Minister or without any such request.

-(4) The Council has such other functions as are conferred or imposed on it under this Act or any other Act.
+(4) The Council has such other functions as are conferred or imposed on it under this Act or any other Act or law.

 (5) The Council is taken to have locus standi for the purpose of pursuing any injunctive or other relief under subsection (1)(j), and is not to be required to give any undertaking as to damages in connection with the grant of any interlocutory relief.

 [Section 12 amended by No. 25 of 2004 s.
-5.]
+5; No. 3 of 2010 s.
+11.]

+12A.
+Cooperation with authorities in other jurisdictions

+For the purpose of dealing with a scheme that operates, or indicates an intention to operate, as a scheme of both this jurisdiction and another jurisdiction, the Council —

+(a) may, in the exercise of its functions under this Act, act in conjunction with the appropriate Council for the other jurisdiction; and

+(b) may act in conjunction with the appropriate Council for the other jurisdiction in the exercise of that Council’s functions under the corresponding law of that jurisdiction.

+[Section 12A inserted by No. 3 of 2010 s.
+12.]

 13. Requirement to supply information